 In other words, there are plenty of good, involved dads out there.
 Many of them are reading this post right now.

-I’ve posted hundreds of pictures of my family since I started blogging and I had no idea that this one would cause such a seismic shift on the WWW.
-But what if I posted a picture of MDW doing what I did in that picture?
+I’ve posted hundreds of pictures of my family since I started blogging and I had no idea that this one would cause such a seismic shift on the Internet.
+But what if I posted a picture of my wife doing what I did in that picture?
 Many would probably think it’s cute, but after ten seconds of looking at it, they would probably move on to the next shiny object on their newsfeed.
 Why?
 Because it just wouldn’t be a big deal to many people if a woman did it.

 Until we can get to the point where men and women can complete the same parenting tasks and the reactions are the same, we will have problems.
 If you want to create a statue for me for taking care of my daughters, create one for the moms who are doing the same damn thing everyday for their kids without receiving a “Thank you” or an “Ooooh” or “Ahhhh.”